prikhi/AcornAccounting/docs/source/setup.rst

 Downloading
 ============

-IN PROGRESS

 Pip Install Directions

 v1.0.0 should be hosted on `PyPi <https://pypi.python.org/pypi/>`_ so installing is as easy as:

 .. code-block:: bash